 In some cases, the applicable four week period, as described under "Four weeks as represented by a worker's pay periods", may not exist.
 These cases may include:

 - an injury sustained shortly after being hired

 - a shortening of the period (e.g., temporary shutdown, change in job grade, or job classification), or

 In these situations, the calculation of short-term average earnings is limited to the employment earnings with the accident employer divided by the total period worked.

 Felicity was placed on the active roster list of Temp Services Inc. on May 25, 2001.
 On September 10, 2001, Felicity received her first job placement with QRS Employer as a Monday to Friday worker and suffered an injury on September 21, 2001.

-In establishing the short-term average earnings, the decision-maker notes that Felicity has less than four weeks of earnings as Felicity only worked nine days.
+In establishing the short-term average earnings, the decision-maker notes that Felicity has less than the applicable four weeks of earnings as Felicity only worked nine days.
 Felicity’s total gross earnings were $504.00

 $504.00 = $56.00 per day (Monday to Friday worker)

 Felicity’s gross weekly earnings are $280.00, resulting in net average earnings of $237.48 per week.